otterdev-io/sanity-template-nextjs-vercel-basic/README.md

-# Barebones Next.js, Verce, Sanity.io Starter
+# Barebones Next.js, Vercel, Sanity.io Starter

 This starter has a basic Sanity Studio and basic installation of Next.js.
 From there it displays the data from Sanity on the index.js route.

 Post setup -
+Update project title in sanity.json

 set the following vars on vercel:
 NEXT_PUBLIC_SANITY_DATASET
 NEXT_PUBLIC_SANITY_PROJECT_ID